kartoza/tomorrownow_gap_platform/docs/src/developer/api/guide/measurement.md

 ## Accessing the OSIRIS II API

-To use the API click on the API either 1️⃣ GET or 2️⃣ POST API you want to use.
+To use the API click on the Weather & Climate Data 1️⃣.

 ![Measurement API](./img/api-guide-4.png)

-**GET API:**
+**Weather & Climate Data API:**

-Click on the GET API it will show the attribute to enter to get the data.
-Click on the 1️⃣ `Try it out` button, to fill the detailed in the 2️⃣ available fields.
+Click on the GET API it will show the parameters to enter to get the data.
+Click on the 1️⃣ `Try it out` button, to fill the detailed in the 2️⃣ available request parameters.
 After filling the details click on the 3️⃣ `Execute` button, to run the API.

 ![GET API](./img/api-guide-5.png)
 ![GET API](./img/api-guide-6.png)